rhysstever/CreatureCrawl/README.md

 # Woodland Warriors

-Woodland Warriors is a roguelike deck-builder where you play as a woodland creature and assemble your deck with the equipment you find along your journey.
-Inspired by Slay the Spire and Dog Witch, travel into the dark forest and beyond to slay the evil that dwells within.
+Woodland Warriors is a roguelike deck-builder where you journey into the forest as a woodland creature.
+Improve your deck with gear you find along the way to defeat greater enemies deep within the woods.

 ## Attributions and Credits:
 Forest background inspiration: https://www.reddit.com/r/PixelArt/comments/188lkmo/pixel_forest_study/